JoelHKV/Knowledge-Express/readme.md

 "q6":"Can GitHub be used for non-coding projects? "}
 ```

-### Prompting ChatGPT
+### ChatGPT 3.5 Output

+#### Quality of Data

-The prompting of ChatGPT is a pursuit of trial and error, and some
+The quality of the data is ultimately a matter of subjective evaluation.
-things are worth nothing here:

-- ChatGPT 3.5 generally provides quite good answers.
-Indeed, it is
+It is worth noting, however, that Large Language Models are inherently
-inherintly designed for generating answers to questions and trained with
+designed for giving verbal answers to verbal questions, and they are
-a large amount of data.
+trained with a large amount of data from the internet.
+Thus, if there

-- ChatGPT 3.5 is quite good at generating follow-up questions as well,
+is any task that ChatGPT 3.5 is good at, it is providing answers to
+questions for which the internet is full of information.

+The quality of the follow-up questions is somewhat lower.
+For learners interested in the big picture, the quality is
+sufficient, but for learners interested in delving into
-although they might sometimes be a bit repetitive and not always the
+the details, the questions might become a bit repetitive
-most brillant.

-- ChatGPT 3.5 does not always provide the answer in the requested format, even when
-the tempareture param is set to 0.
-We first attempted to request json format
-directly, but decided to request a hashtag (#) as a delimiter and parse the data
-ourselves.
-Even then, careful examination of potential output formats is in order and
-how to deal with them.
+and boring.
+This is a feature of ChatGPT 3.5 that is
+addressed by giving users the option to type in their
+own follow-up questions.

+#### Prompting Challenges

+The major challenge in ChatGPT 3.5 prompting is that the output
+formatting is inconsistent.
+This occasionally occurs no matter
+how precisely ChatGPT is asked to provide the output in a certain
+format.
+Setting the creativity to zero (temperature=0) does not
+solve this problem either.

+After a fair amount of trial and error (e.g., requesting JSON),
+the most robust method was to ensure that the output data
+contains unique delimiters (#).
+Then, the output string was
+manually parsed into JSON.
+This is also a matter of trial
+and error, as ChatGPT tends to change the output format slightly.

-- ChatGPT 3.5 does not always correctly count up to 6.
-To overcome, we requested
+Occasionally, ChatGPT fails to count up to 6 exactly.
-7 follow-up questions and selected the first 6.
+To overcome this, we requested 7 follow-up questions
+and selected the first 6.

 ## Technologies Used
-The frontend is written in JavaScript (React), HTML, and CSS.
+The frontend is written in JavaScript (React and `@react-three/fiber` for
+the 3D scene), HTML, and CSS.
 The backend is written in Python.

 ## Testing
 ## Known Issues
 ## Roadmap
-- Railroad signs could contain information beyond text.
-For example more abstract
+- Railroad signs could convey information beyond text.
+For example, more abstract questions could be positioned
-question could be placed higher than concrete questions.
-Answers signs could also be color-coded for
+higher than concrete questions.
+Answer signs could also be color-coded,
-example how certain ChatGPT is about the answer.
+indicating how confident ChatGPT is about the answer.

 ## Contact Information